Rmittal21/n-frontend/README.md

 ###Tips 'n tricks
-  - Use a vibrant color as your primary color (because buttons and links will have a good visibility)
+  - Use a vibrant color as your primary color (for the sake of visibility of buttons and links)

 ###Questions?